 As wisdom teeth are the last permanent teeth to come in, or erupt, there is often not enough room left in your mouth to accommodate them.
 This can lead to wisdom teeth that are impacted (below the gum line and not erupted).
 If teeth are impacted, swelling and tenderness may occur in the area of the third molar.

 A tooth extraction is a relatively routine procedure.
-Your dentist or a dental specialist, called an oral maxillofacial surgeon, will recommend either local anesthesia, if the teeth are erupted, or IV sedation or general anesthesia, if the teeth are impacted.
-The oral surgeon will recommend the best anesthetic option to the person who is having their wisdom teeth extracted..
+Your dentist or a dental specialist, called an oral maxillofacial surgeon, will recommend either local anaesthesia, if the teeth are erupted, or IV sedation or general anaesthesia, if the teeth are impacted.
+The oral surgeon will recommend the best aesthetic option to the person who is having their wisdom teeth extracted..

 If the wisdom teeth are erupted, the tooth (or teeth) will be removed.
 After surgery, you may be asked to bite down softly on a piece of gauze for 30 to 45 minutes after you leave the office, to limit any bleeding that may occur.